mas-bandwidth/gafferongames/content/post/packet_fragmentation_and_reassembly.md

 tags = ["networking"]
 date = "2016-09-06"
-title = "Packet Fragmentation and Reassembly" description = "How to implement packet fragmentation and reassembly for your game network protocol" draft = true
+title = "Packet Fragmentation and Reassembly" description = "How to send and receive packets larger than MTU" draft = true
 +++

 ## Introduction

-<p style="text-align: left;">Hi, I'm Glenn Fiedler and welcome to the third article in <a href="http://gafferongames.com/building-a-game-network-protocol/">Building a Game Network Protocol</a>.</p>
+Hi, I'm Glenn Fiedler and welcome to __Building a Game Network Protocol__.

-In the <a href="http://gafferongames.com/building-a-game-network-protocol/serialization-strategies/">previous article</a> we discussed how to unify packet read and write into a single serialize function.
+In the [previous article](/post/serialization_strategies/) we discussed how to unify packet read and write into a single serialize function and add a bunch of safety features when reading packets.

-Now we actually want to put starting interestings things in our packets, but immediately we run into an interesting question: <strong><span style="text-decoration: underline;">How big should packets be?</span></strong>
+Now we are ready to start putting interesting things in our packets and sending them over the network, but we immediately run into an interesting question: _how big should our packets be?_

 To answer this question you need to understand the concept of maximum transmission unit.

-## Maximum Transmission Unit (MTU)
+## Background

-When you send a packet over the internet is that it hops from one computer (router) to another in order to reach its destination.
-This is how a packet switched network operates.
-It's not like there's a direct wire connecting the between the source and destination IP addresses most of the time.
+When you send a packet over the Internet, it's not like there's a direct cable connection between the source and destination IP address.
+The internet simply doesn't work this way.
+What actually happens is that packets hop from one computer to another to reach their destination.

-Each computer (router) along the route enforces a maximum packet size called the MTU.
-And if any router recieves a packet larger than its MTU, it has the option of a) fragmenting that packet at the IP level and passing it on, or b) <em><span style="text-decoration: underline;">dropping that packet</span></em>.
+According to the IP standard, each computer along this route enforces a maximum packet size it supports which is called the MTU.
+If any computer (router) recieves a packet larger than its MTU, it has the option of a) fragmenting that packet at the IP level before passing it on, or b) dropping that packet.

-So here's a situation that I see all the time.
-People write multiplayer game where the average packet size is quite small, lets say a few hundred bytes, but every now and then when a lot of stuff is happening in their game <span style="text-decoration: underline;">and</span> a burst of packet loss occurs, packet get a lot larger than usual...
+So here's how this usually goes down.
+People write multiplayer game where the average packet size is quite small, lets say a few hundred bytes, but every now and then when a lot of stuff is happening in their game and a burst of packet loss occurs, packets get a lot larger than usual, going above MTU for the route, and suddenly all packets start getting dropped!

-Suddenly, for a very small percentage of the player base, <span style="text-decoration: underline;">everything goes to hell</span>.

-Just last year (2015) I was talking with Alex Austin at Indiecade about networking in his game <a href="http://subrosagame.com">Sub Rosa</a>.
-He had this strange networking bug he couldn't reproduce.
-For some reason, certain clients (one or two in his entire player base!) would randomly get disconnected from the game when a bunch of stuff was going on.
-Looking at the logs Alex said it seemed like <span style="text-decoration: underline;">packets just stopped getting through</span>.
+Just last year (2015) I was talking with Alex Austin at Indiecade about networking in his game [Sub Rosa](http://subrosagame.com).
+He had this strange networking bug he couldn't reproduce and it was giving him hell.
+For some reason, players would randomly get disconnected from the game, but only when a bunch of stuff was going on.
+He was never able to reproduce it.
+Looking at the logs Alex told me it seemed like _packets just stopped getting through_.

-It sounded <span style="text-decoration: underline;">exactly</span> like an MTU issue to me, and sure enough, when Alex limited his maximum packet size to a reasonable value the bug went away.
+This sounded _exactly_ like an MTU issue to me, and sure enough, when Alex limited his maximum packet size to a reasonable value the bug went away.

 ## MTU in the real world

-So what is a "reasonable packet size"?
+So what's a reasonable maximum packet size?

-On the Internet today (2016, IPv4) the MTU is typically 1500 bytes.
+On the Internet today (2016, IPv4) the real-world MTU is 1500 bytes.

 Give or take a few bytes for UDP/IP packet header and you'll find that the typical number before packets start to get dropped or fragmented is somewhere around 1472.

 You can try this out for yourself by running this command on MacOS X: